jr-magnus/lin-scraper/README.md

 ## Expected further development

- - Asynchronous calls for downloading final LIN files
+ - Asynchronous calls for downloading final LIN files (a WIP on this can be found in a separate branch)
  - Beautify and rework GUI (might need more sophisticated library than EasyGUI)
  - CLI option